hello-rust/hello-rust.github.io/content/7/index.md

 ## Errata and improvements

 It might come as a surprise to you, but every once in a while *even I* make a mistake.
-This section covers all improvements made to the code since the episode went live.
+This section covers all improvements made to the code since the epsiode went live.
 For an exhaustive list of all changes to the original code, [go here](https://github.com/hello-rust/show/commits/master/episode/7).
 Thanks to all contributors!

 * [vikrrrr](https://github.com/vikrrrr) found [a beautiful way to parse the month using Option::map](https://github.com/hello-rust/show/pull/42).